 - 805.1.
 Some multiplayer games between teams use the shared team turns option.
 It's always used in the Two-Headed Giant variant (see rule 810) and the Archenemy casual variant (see rule 904).
 It can be used only if the members of each team are sitting in adjacent seats. - 805.2.
 Within each team, the player seated in the rightmost seat from that team's perspective is the primary player.
 If the players on a team can't agree on a choice, such as which creatures attack or what order triggered abilities are put on the stack, the primary player makes that choice. - 805.3.
 The methods described in rule 103.2 are used to determine which team will take the first turn.
 The team determined this way is the starting team. - 805.3a The process for handling mulligans is altered accordingly.
-First, each player on the starting team, in whatever order that team likes, declares whether or not he or she will take a mulligan.
+First, each player on the starting team, in whatever order that team likes, declares whether that player will take a mulligan.
 Then the players on each other team in turn order do the same.
 Teammates may consult while making their decisions.
 Then all mulligans are taken at the same time.
-A player may take a mulligan even after his or her teammate has decided to keep his or her opening hand.
-After all players have kept an opening hand, any player on the starting team whose hand contains fewer cards than that player's starting hand size may look at the top card of his or her library.
+A player may take a mulligan even after a teammate has decided to keep their opening hand.
+After all players have kept an opening hand, any player on the starting team whose hand contains fewer cards than that player's starting hand size may look at the top card of their library.
 That player's teammates may also look at that card.
-The player may put that card on the bottom of his or her library.
+The player may put that card on the bottom of their library.
 This process is repeated for each other team in turn order.
 See rule 103.4. - 805.3b The process for handling cards that allow a player to begin the game with them on the battlefield is altered accordingly.
-First, each player on the starting team, in whatever order that team likes, may put any or all such cards onto the battlefield from his or her opening hand.
+First, each player on the starting team, in whatever order that team likes, may put any or all such cards onto the battlefield from that player's opening hand.
 Teammates may consult while making their decisions.
 Then each player on each other team in turn order does the same. - 805.4.
 Each team takes turns rather than each player. - 805.4a The team whose turn it is is the active team.
 Each other team is a nonactive team.